Magic SquaresI hope you enjoy these examples of a variety of magic squares. This section of my site consists mostly of examples, with a minimum of

 assembled this from a boilerplate design by John Hendricks.
 He provides the

-frame, and four of each of the order-7 inlays, one for each quadrant.
-It is
+frame, and four of each of the order-7 inlays,

 then simply a matter of deciding which type of inlay to put in each quadrant.